 Choosing the right type of oil finish can add aesthetic value and protection to your wooden pieces.
 But it can be tricky if you are unfamiliar with them.

 Three of the most popular types of oil wood finish today are teak, tung, and linseed.
-If you’re unsure which to choose, allow our expert wood craftsmen will help you in this teak oil vs tung oil vs linseed oil comparison guide.
+If you’re unsure which to choose, I’ll guide you through this teak oil vs tung oil vs linseed oil comparison guide.

 What is Tung Oil?